-What Is an Advance Directive?
+What is an Advance Directive?

 You have the right to have an advance directive.
 An advance directive is written instruction about your health care that is recognized under California law.
-It includes information that states how you would like health care provided, or says what decisions you would like to be made, if or when you are unable to speak for yourself.
+It includes information that states how you would like health care provided or says what decisions you would like to be made, if or when you are unable to speak for yourself.
 You may sometimes hear an advance directive described as a living will or durable power of attorney.

 California law defines an advance directive as either an oral or written individual health care instruction or a power of attorney (a written document giving someone permission to make decisions for you).
-All MHPs are required to have advance directive policies in place.
-Your MHP is required to provide written information on the MHP's advance directive policies and an explanation of state law, if asked for the information.
-If you would like to request the information, you should call your MHP for more information.
+Madera County Department of Behavioral Health Services is required to have advance directive policies in place.
+Madera County Department of Behavioral Health Services is required to provide written information on Madera County Department of Behavioral Health Services' advance directive policies and an explanation of state law, if asked for the information.
+If you would like to request the information, you should call Madera County Department of Behavioral Health Services for more information.

 An advance directive is designed to allow people to have control over their own treatment, especially when they are unable to provide instructions about their own care.
-It is a legal document that allows people to say, in advance, what their wishes would be, if they become unable to make health care decisions.
+It is a legal document that allows people to say, in advance, what their wishes would be if they become unable to make health care decisions.
 This may include such things as the right to accept or refuse medical treatment, surgery, or make other health care choices.
 In California, an advance directive consists of two parts: